-Method of Inspection Reason for Rejection Sit in the driver's seat and check that there is reasonable view of the road ahead, bearing in mind the original design of the vehicle. a) For all air operated wipers The position or size of any object restricts the driver's view of the road ahead, bearing in mind the original design of the vehicle. a) Air operated wipers The condition of any visible piping The function of the operating mechanism, and The function of necessary valves to protect the braking system Pipes inadequately clipped or supported Incorrect function of the wipers or leaking components Incorrect operation of protection valves Note: Equipment or objects not originally fitted to the vehicle as part of the original design must not obstruct the designed forward view of the driver.
-In particular, objects such as (but not limited to) pennants, cab decorations and external stone guards/visors should not interrupt the view through the swept area by the windscreen wipers.

-c) Window Glass or Other Transparent Material
+Method of Inspection Reason for Rejection Sit in the driver's seat and check that there is reasonable view of the road ahead, bearing in mind the original design of the vehicle.
+The position or size of any object restricts the driver's view of the road ahead, bearing in mind the original design of the vehicle. a) For all air operated wipers examine: The condition of any visible piping The function of the operating mechanism, and The function of necessary valves to protect the braking system a) Air operated wipers Pipes inadequately clipped or supported Incorrect function of the wipers or leaking components Incorrect operation of protection valves Note: Equipment or objects not originally fitted to the vehicle as part of the original design must not obstruct the designed forward view of the driver.
+In particular, objects such as (but not limited to) pennants, cab decorations and external stone guards/visors should not interrupt the view through the swept area by the c) Window Glass or Other Transparent Material